albertcordina/Applicant-tracking-system/README.md

-                          findApplicantByAge –         calls the findByAge method of the ApplicantRepository interface. findApplicantsByOccupation – calls the findByOccupation method of the ApplicantRepository interface. findApplicantByDeletion –    calls the findByDeletionIsTrue method of the ApplicantRepository interface. deleteApplicantByUsername –  calls the deleteByUsername method of the AuthorityRepository interface and then the deleteByUsername method of the ApplicantRepository interface.
+                          findApplicantByAge –         calls the findByAge method of the ApplicantRepository interface. findApplicantsByOccupation – calls the findByOccupation method of the ApplicantRepository interface. findApplicantByDeletion –    calls the findByDeletionIsTrue method of the ApplicantRepository interface. findEmailByUsername -        calls the findEmailByUsername of the ApplicantRepository interface. deleteApplicantByUsername –  calls the deleteByUsername method of the AuthorityRepository interface and then the deleteByUsername method of the ApplicantRepository interface.

       getTotalNumberOfApplicants – calls the findAll method of the ApplicantRepository and returns the number of elements in the list of the Applicants.

+- EmailService

+     Calls the JavaMailSender which provides a robust and flexible way to integrate email functionality into Spring application.
+       Contains the method sendEmail which calls the SimpleMailMessage class of Spring framework with its methods;
+                              setTo, setSubject setText, and calls the method send of JavaMailSender class

 The 2 interfaces are: